regexowl/blog/_posts/2021-12-15-ci-with-output-to-a-comment.markdown

 I have implemented a CI with GitHub Actions which checks the config files for possible problems using a function already implemented in the code repository.

-The whole idea is that in the [https://github.com/minimization/content-resolver](code repository), there is a short script `test_config_files.py` added, that calls only one function from the project.
+The whole idea is that in the [code repository](https://github.com/minimization/content-resolver), there is a short script `test_config_files.py` added, that calls only one function from the project.
 Function `get_configs()` which is already implemented in the `feedback_pipeline.py` and which checks if the configuration files are valid and complete.
 This function is run with a set of mock settings defined in the short script.
 The results of the function are then parsed within the GitHub Actions workflow and output as a PR comment.

 The maintainer of the project and the contributor are within few minutes able to see, if there’s anything that would need to be fixed.